globalvillagesoftware/infrastructure/docs/no-batchfile/source/configuration.rst

 **********
 Objectives
 **********
-*Global Village* configuration should, at least, support open source software development.
+|gv| configuration should, at least, support open source software
+development.
 Any extension of this support to commercial or governmental environments will be a distant prospect.

-Ultimately, configuration will support the development and use of a variety of programs in the *Global Village* environment.
+Ultimately, configuration will support the development and use of a variety of programs in the |gv| environment.
 In doing this, generality and the possibilities of additional application areas should be kept in mind.
-At least some of the developers will belong to organizations that have in-house needs that differ from those of the *Global Village*.
+At least some of the developers will belong to organizations that have in-house needs that differ from those of the |gv|.

 **********************
 What is configuration?